-Only a tiny part of this text concerns humans.
+Only a small part of this text concerns humans.
 Most of it pertains to all living agents.
-A key feature is of agents is agency: the ability to self-maintain existence1.
+A key feature is of agents is agency: the ability to self-maintain existence.

 Core cognition describes the basic requirements for the selection of situationally appropriate behavior.
 Selecting situationally appropriate behavior is what all living agents do, all the time.

-Agents differ in state, skills, and context, and they influence each other and the habitat via their behaviors.
+Agents differ in state, skills, and context and they influence both each other and the habitat via their behaviors.
 Behavior selection is a continual process and is unique for each agent.

-In this presentation, we oppose two modes of being – coping and co-creation – as a caricature of the actual intricate, continual, and mostly constructive interplay between these modes.
+In this presentation we oppose two modes of being – coping an co-creation – as a caricature of the actual continual and mostly constructive, interplay between these modes.

-However, mass formation emerges as a habitat dominance of coping through the suppression of co-creation in situations where agents feel inadequate and respond by curtailing difference.
-In this extreme, it makes sense to dispense nuance temporarily.
+However, mass formation emerges as a habitat wide dominance of coping through the suppression of co-creation in situations were agents are inadequate and respond by curtailing difference.
+In this extreme, it makes sense to temporarily dispense of nuance.

-Coping and co-creation balance like yin and yang.
+Coping and co-creation are balancing like yin and yang.
 Co-creation promotes diversity, complexity, novelty, and connectedness.
-Coping balances this by providing structure, predictability, utility, and focus.2 A productive interplay keeps the habitat vibrant and stable and allows its inhabitants to develop the skills to flourish.
+Coping balances this by providing structure, predictability, utility, and focus.
+A productive interplay keeps the habitat vibrant and stable and allows its inhabitants to develop the skills to flourish.

-This presentation focuses on what happens when habitat complexity exceeds the coping capacity of many inhabitants.
-The main text focuses on the introduction and description of phenomena.
-The footnotes provide literature references3 and illustrative comments4.
+This presentation focuses on what happens when habitat complexity exceeds the coping capacity of most inhabitants.
+The main text focusses on the introduction and description of phenomena.
+The footnotes provide literature references1 and illustrative comments2.

 We start with some basics of core cognition.

-We call cognition for survival and problem solving “coping” and cognition for flourishing and problem prevention “co-creation.”
-In the case of life success, co-creation is the default, and coping is only a temporary fallback intended to restore safety after co-creation failed.
+We call cognition for survival and problem solving “coping” and cognition for flourishing and problem prevention “co-creation”.
+In case of life success, co-creation is the default and coping is only a temporary fallback intended to restore safety after co-creation failed.

 We refer to co-creation adequacy if the agent succeeds in preventing most problems.
 It exhibits coping adequacy if it solves problems quickly and effectively.

-Conversely, co-creation inadequacy entails that agents are instrumental in creating their problems states.
-And coping inadequacy if agents fail** to end problems effectively.
+Conversely co-creation inadequacy entails that agents are instrumental in creating their own problems states.
+And coping inadequacy if agents fail to end problems effectively.

 Living agents learn a lot from copying the behaviors of others.
-But to become fully autonomous self-directors, they need to overcome the limits following the lead of others: social mimicry.
-They must learn to trust their decision-making; they exhibit bounded autonomy as long as they do not.
+But to become fully autonomous self-directors they need to overcome the limits of social mimicry and following the lead of others.
+They must learn to trust their own decision-making; until that time they exhibit bounded autonomy.
 Development from bounded autonomy to full autonomy is central to successful identity development.

-To remain alive, agents must protect their viability by satisfying basic needs.
-But they must also contribute to the viability of their habitat because all life depends on habitat resources to meet short- and long-term needs.
+To remain alive agents must protect their viability by satisfying basic needs.
+But they must also contribute to the viability of their habitat, because all life depends on habitat resources to satisfy short and long term needs.

 A surviving agent copes with pressing problems to protect its viability and generally takes more from its environment than it contributes.
 This is characteristic of coping.

-A thriving agent contributes to a habitat where pressing problems can mostly be avoided and habitat viability maximises.
+A thriving agent contributes to a habitat in which pressing problems can mostly be avoided and habitat viability is maximized.
 This is a key feature of co-creation.

 Dominant co-creation drove and drives the development of the biosphere.
 Conversely, dominant coping degrades the environment.

-In a self-stabilizing habitat, agents mainly express unforced self-initiated natural behavior that minimizes conflict and problems and stabilizes the habitat without aiming for particular stable states.
-Forests and human friendships exemplify this dynamic.
+In a self-stabilizing habitat, agents mostly express unforced self-initiated natural behavior that minimizes the occurrence of conflict and problems, and that stabilizes the habitat without ever aiming for particular stable states.
+Forests and human friendships express this dynamic.

 Co-creation and coping successes are both the result of skilled behavior.
 Skilled co-creation entails furnishing the habitat with broadly constructive traces in a process called stigmergy.